-This month we are studying the Fruit of the Spirit found in Galatians 5:22-23.
-The Holy Spirit is busy in our hearts growing these fruits as an outward display of our growing relationship with God.
+In January, we read through Paul’s letter to the Colossians, and this month we are reading Paul’s letter addressed to a specific believer in the Colossian church — Philemon– written at about the same time.
+Paul’s intent with this letter was to restore a broken relationship through the transforming power of the love of Christ.
 Join our study by reading today’s scripture below and journaling about it using SOAP (click on the “What’s SOAP?” link above to learn more).
-An example SOAP from our team is below today’s Bible reading.
+Below today’s scripture is an example SOAP from our team.
+Whether it’s your first time reading the Bible or you’ve been doing daily devotions for decades, God will use this One Thing to speak to you.
 We love hearing from you!
-Please use the comment section of our website to share your SOAP or thoughts on the verse.
+Please use the comment section of our website to share your SOAP, thoughts or questions on the reading, or prayer requests.
 Join us as we build unity and community through God’s Word!

 The Discover One Thing main website follows a reading plan that goes through the entire Bible in one year.
 Click HERE to check out today’s Discover One Thing post.